almostengr/almostengrwebsite/website/docs/projects/internet-monitor.md

 title: Internet Monitor Project
 ---

-Reboots the
-<a href="https://dd-wrt.com" target="_blank">DD-WRT</a>
-router when there are no WiFi clients connected to it.
-Also makes sure that the internet modem is online and can reach external websites.
-The status is then reported to Home Assistant via API.

-* Year Started: 2020
-* Technologies: C#

 ## Problem

 My router would occasionally disconnect any of the wireless clients that were connected to it.
 Since